Chicken Food: Everything You Need To know

 It starts with knowing what (and what not) to feed your birds, and in what amounts.

+A biologically correct chicken diet is composed of a vast array of living plants, seeds, and animals.
 In other words, the complete opposite of what is generally offered by commercial poultry feed brands.

 Other than water, the five nutrients that need to be present in a chicken’s diet are: